-Hard rock blasting was subcontracted to the international specialist group Bulk Mining Explosives ("BME") to develop a starter pit in the central part of the Area 4 deposit.
-A box cut of 60 m x 20 m and to 15 m depth was excavated and 30,000 t of material stockpiled with 7,000 t from 12 to 15 m depth regarded as fresh material for the production of the blended sample for further test work.
-A 550 t blended ore sample was produced with a TREO grade of approximately 0.18% TREO which is expected to represent a typical run-of-mine below oxidation level of the entire Lofdal deposit.

-Bulk samples were sent to TOMRA (Hamburg, Germany) and Rados (Johannesburg, South Africa) for sorting tests.
-Further, samples went to Geolabs (South Africa) for geotechnical tests and to SGS Canada Inc. in Lakefield, Ontario ("SGS Lakefield") for pilot-scale flotation and hydrometallurgical test work.
+The Company developed a starter pit in the central part of the Area 4 deposit in two phases in 2022 and 2025.
+A first box cut of 60 m x 20 m to 15 m depth was excavated in 2022 and 30,000 t of material stockpiled.
+A blended ore sample of 550 t was produced with a TREO grade of 0.18% TREO.
+Samples were sent to TOMRA (Hamburg, Germany) and Rados (Johannesburg, South Africa) for sorting tests.
+Further, samples went to Geolabs (South Africa) for geotechnical tests and to SGS Canada Inc. in Lakefield, Ontario ("SGS Lakefield"), for pilot-scale flotation and hydrometallurgical test work.